Neconspictor/Euclid/Readme.txt

 - vld and Brofiler are incompatible and cannot be run both on the same time.
   ->Maybe find alternative solutions
+- Support for left handiness
+- Support for [0,1] range for the z ccordinate in clip space

 unimportant: